top of page

 B: Yes Fletcher

-F: There are reports about the town that police HQ have sent one of their best-dressed men to spy on you – please My Lord – take care – he both shoots and stabs with that primitive Italianism one finds in these parts
+F: There are reports about the town that police HQ have sent one of their best-dressed men to spy on you - please my Lord - take care - this spy both shoots and stabs with that primitive Italianism one finds in these parts

 B: I’m aware of the incompetent knucklehead - who in the name of Scrope Davies masks at Mass?!
 And who wears frogged breeches with triple-folded fur boots anymore? (both scoff) - anon Fletcher - keep my powder dry - and arm yourself!